yosefGth1/HomeAssignment/README.md

  - Store the metadata in a mongo database in a json format.
  - Store the file on a Minio server, use the hash of the file as the name for the file.
  - If the user uploads a file and its hash already exists in the database let the user know in the UI that this file already exists .
- - Creat test for your App.
+ - Creat tests for your App.
  - open a new private git repository commit and push the code to a branch called DEV.

 NOTE :  Using TypeScript and Git flow is a big bonus !